 After entering our information, Homestead prompted us for the purpose of our website (personal, business), and then asked us to select the plan we wanted to buy.
-We thought we'd chosen that already from Homestead's Pricing page, but hey, no problem, we chose it again.
+Once you complete this process, you can start by choosing a template and creating your website.

 Homestead offers a decent selection of more than 200 site templates, which can be filtered by industry or keyword.
 The templates are displayed via a large thumbnail of the home page, but unfortunately you can't preview the template full-screen before you select it.

 Clicking any element on your template page displays toolbars and dialogs giving you settings to tweak and actions you can apply.
-Text boxes give you all the usual alignment and formatting options, for instance: images can be edited via Adobe's browser-based Aviary.
-Or images galleries can be reordered and reformatted, and you can variously tweak borders, backgrounds, shadows and opacity for everything else, as well as applying fun animations in very few clicks.
+Text boxes give you all the usual alignment and formatting options.
+Image galleries can be reordered and reformatted, and you can variously tweak borders, backgrounds, shadows and opacity for everything else, as well as applying fun animations in very few clicks.

 There’s a lot of website builders out there (Odoo, Dreamhost, and Voog, to name a few).
 So what’s so different about Homestead?
 Some website builders take more time to learn, while Homestead is very easy to understand (making it a breeze to choose a template and create your own site).
 On the downside, the most basic plan (the Starter plan) only includes 25 MB of storage which isn’t very much compared to other website builder plans.

 Homestead is a decent website builder if you're looking to build a website really quickly.
 The three-step process makes it easy to build a website, even if it’s your first time.
 However, the Business plan and the Business Plus plan are pretty pricey when it comes to website building.
 If you want something less-expensive, there’s definitely cheaper options.

 - We've featured the best small business website builder